Guardians vs. Rangers Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- The Rangers will hand the ball to Andrew Heaney (5-6) for his 18th start of the season.
+- The Rangers' Martin Perez (7-3) will make his 18th start of the season.

+- He has started 17 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in eight of them.

+- In 17 starts this season, Perez has lasted five or more innings 13 times, with an average of 5.4 innings per appearance.

 |Opponent